ashishu007/ashishu007.github.io/blog/_posts/2020-04-17-ICCBR-2020-Conference-Paper.md

 <!-- </div> -->

 <!-- <div style="text-align: justify"> -->
 Thus, for the retrieval of similar cases - we need to have a measure of similarity between cases.
 The first approach is straight-forward, here we match the number of features in the target problem with number of features in each case from the case-base.
-The first similarity measure (sim<sub>1</sub>) is defined by the equation below:
+The first <b>similarity measure (sim<sub>1</sub>)</b> is defined by the equation below:
 <!-- </div> -->

 <!-- <img src="http://www.sciweavers.org/tex2img.php?eq=sim_%7B1%7D%20%3D%20%7Cq%20%5Cbigcap%20c%7C&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0" style="text-align: center;" border="0" alt="sim_{1} = |q \bigcap c|" width="118" height="29" /> -->